MykalMachon/railway-plausible/README.md

 ## What is this template?
-Plausible analytics is a simple, open source, lightweight (< 1 KB) and privacy-friendly alternative to Google Analytics.
+Plausible Analytics is a simple, open-source, lightweight (< 1 KB) and privacy-friendly alternative to Google Analytics.
 Plausible is trusted by 10,000+ paying subscribers to deliver their website and business insights.

 This template makes it trivial to deploy an instance of [Plausible Analytics](https://plausible.io/) with all of it's required services on [Railway](https://railway.app).

-See [the Plauisble Analytics docsite](https://plausible.io/docs) for a more in-depth explanation of its featureset.
+See [the Plausible Analytics docsite](https://plausible.io/docs) for a more in-depth explanation of its feature set.

 ## Quick start guide